World No Tobacco Day 2026: Protecting children from tobacco

 Tobacco is a product of the fresh leaves of Nicotiana plants.
 It is used as an aid in spiritual ceremonies and as a recreational drug.
 It originated in America but was introduced to Europe by Jean Nicot, the French ambassador to Portugal, in 1559.
 It quickly became popular and an important trade crop.

-Medical research made it clear during the 1900s that tobacco use increased the likelihood of many illnesses including heart attacks, strokes, Chronic Obstructive Pulmonary Disease (COPD), emphysema and many forms of cancer.
-This is true for always in which tobacco is used, including:
+Medical research made it clear during the 1900s that tobacco use increased the likelihood of many illnesses, including heart attacks, strokes, Chronic Obstructive Pulmonary Disease (COPD), emphysema, and many forms of cancer.
+This is true for all cases in which tobacco is used, including:

 Cigarettes and cigars